 Thursday, August 15, 1940 ... seventy-one days after Dunkirk and after the conclusion of the movie.

 Blue skies over Britain.

-Never before have more sorties of bombers been flown against the battered democracy in Britain than Hitler sends today.
+Never before have more sorties of German bombers been flown against the battered democracy in Britain than Hitler sends that day.

 Luftflotte 5 strikes northern England from its base in Norway.
 Luftflotten 2 and 3 hurl themselves once again across the Channel.
 It is high tide in the Battle of Britain, and Hitler’s invasion itself is only moments away.
 Britain is virtually bankrupt.

-Despite the evacuation of 338,226 troops from France—the Miracle of Dunkirk—her army is toothless, nearly all of its weapons abandoned on the French shoreline.
+Despite the evacuation of 338,226 troops from France—the Miracle of Dunkirk—Britain's army is toothless, nearly all of its weapons abandoned on the French shoreline.